Illuminati (comics): First meeting

 Iron Man (representing the Avengers), Mister Fantastic (representing the Fantastic Four), Namor (representing Atlantis), Black Bolt (representing the Inhumans), Professor Xavier (representing the X-Men), Black Panther (representing Wakanda) and Doctor Strange (Sorcerer Supreme of Earth) meet in Wakanda, in the aftermath of the Kree-Skrull War that ravaged Earth.
 Iron Man highlights the fact that numerous heroes possessed information that could have prevented the war had they been combined, as well as the fact that Earth's heroes are the only defence against an attack on that scale.
 From this, he concludes that a representative body, similar to the United Nations, be established amongst the heroes.
 The others in attendance debate the effectiveness of such a body, pointing out issues of trust amongst heroes and the bureaucracy that would result; however, most agree that continued secret meetings such as this one could help deal with larger threats in the future.
-All agree to this except the Black Panther, who takes issue with their self-righteous attitudes and predicts disaster when they disagree.
+All agree to this except Black Panther, who takes issue with their self-righteous attitudes and predicts disaster when they disagree.

 Skrull Empire

 The Illuminati travel to the homeworld of the Skrulls, who are still reeling from their defeat during the Kree-Skrull War on Earth.
 The group warns the Empire not to attack Earth again, but is unable to escape afterwards.
-The Skrulls analyze their captives (physiology, genetics, technology, etc.) and glean information from their behavior, until Iron Man is able to lead an escape.
-The Illuminati recognize that another attack is inevitable, while the Skrull Empire begins to make use of the data they compiled.
-By using a clone of Black Bolt and technology from Richards, the Skrulls were able to be undetected by superheroes.
+The Skrulls analyze their captives and glean information from their behavior, until Iron Man is able to lead an escape.
+The Illuminati recognize that another attack is inevitable, while the Skrull Empire uses the data they compiled to avoid detection.

 Battle with the Pride

-When Tony Stark relocated to Los Angeles after Obadiah Stane took over his company, the other Illuminati members leave him alone after Namor pointed out that Stark would never accept charity and needed this time to prove himself worthy of his membership.
-While establishing a new company, Tony encountered the Pride – the six families who controlled crime in the city, parents of the future makeshift superhero 'team' the Runaways – and learned about the Gibborim that they worshipped, prompting him to contact Doctor Strange for information about the Gibborim.
-This led to a brief fight between the Illuminati and the six Pride families, but although the Illuminati won and the Pride were temporarily locked up, Tony knew that the Pride were too well-connected to keep them contained for long.
-With that in mind, Tony left Los Angeles after leaving the Pride a warning message to inform them that he would be back if he had any reason to suspect that they were acting against his new company.
+When Tony Stark relocates to Los Angeles after Obadiah Stane takes over his company, the other Illuminati members leave him alone after Namor points out that Stark would never accept charity and needed this time to prove himself worthy of his membership.
+While establishing a new company, Stark encounters the Pride – the six families who controlled crime in the city – and learn about the Gibborim that they worshipped, prompting him to contact Doctor Strange for information about the Gibborim.
+This leads to a brief fight between the Illuminati and the Pride.
+Stark leaves Los Angeles after leaving the Pride a warning that he would be back if he had any reason to suspect that they were acting against his new company.